Live rock: Base rock

 Base rock, or dry rock, is a generic term for aragonite rock that has no organisms growing in or on the rock.
 Base rock is often used as filler rock in the aquarium as it is much cheaper to purchase than live rock.
 In time, base rock will become colonized by living organisms.

 Recently base rock that is mined from inland ancient reefs has become a popular way to keep the aquarium trade going sustainably.
 This rock is either maricultured and sold as live rock, or can be purchased and grown in the home aquarium.

 Base rock can also be made from artificial rock called aragocrete, which is a hand made concrete from combining crushed aragonite, sand, and Portland cement.
 After allowing the cement to dry, the pieces are sometimes acid washed to counteract the high pH of the materials, and then allowed to soak in clean water for one or more months.
 They generally tend to be heavier and less attractive when compared to natural base rock.

 Collection ban

 As of August 4, 2008 CITES (Convention on International Trade in Endangered Species) banned the collection of live rock from Tonga, the Marshall Islands, and the Cook Islands.
 This is due to the over-collecting of rock in these areas.
-This ban remains in effect as of 2022.
+This ban remains in effect as of late 2021.